RoadFed: A Multimodal Federated Learning System for Improving Road Safety: Related Work

 \subsection{IoT-based privacy-preserving techniques:}

 Numerous techniques have been put forward to safeguard privacy based on the differential privacy technique.
 Differential privacy~\cite{dwork2014algorithmic} offers robust privacy assurances that can simultaneously protect user data and model efficacy.
 LDP is a type of DP that safeguards user data directly from personal devices like smartphones and smartwatches.
 Consequently, LDP can maintain user privacy without relying on a trusted intermediary (such as unreliable edge or cloud servers).
-The randomized response method was applied to encode values in~\cite{kairouz2016discrete} and~\cite{wang2017locally} to facilitate local privacy protection.
-This strategy is straightforward to implement without incurring additional computation costs; however, it performs poorly with high dimensional data.
-The works of~\cite{fanti2016building} and~\cite{ren2018textsf} employed Expectation Maximization (EM) based methodologies, which allocate the privacy budget across the values of individual features for preserving the privacy of local users’ data, addressing both two-attribute and multi-attribute scenarios.
-EM-based methods can cause high variance because of the allocation of the privacy budget, making them less suitable for high dimensional datasets.
+The randomized response method was applied to encode values to facilitate local privacy protection.
+This strategy is straightforward to implement without incurring additional computation costs; however, it performs poorly with high dimensional data. \textcolor{black}{Horigome et al. \cite{horigome2023expectation} proposed an Expectation-Maximization (EM)-based algorithm designed for PrivKV, which focuses on estimating intermediate binary variables instead of continuous values in key-value pairs, thereby making the estimation problem tractable and robust regarding data size and privacy budgets.} EM-based methods can cause high variance because of the allocation of the privacy budget, making them less suitable for high dimensional datasets.
 The authors of~\cite{xia2020distributed} utilized transformation techniques to convert data into binary strings.
 The randomized response technique was then applied to generate these strings, with the nearest center being communicated differentially privately.
 Batool et al.~\cite{batool2024secure} introduced a two-layer federated learning framework with local differential privacy at the vehicle level ensures secure and privacy-preserving data sharing in VANETs without relying on trusted third parties.
 Li et al.~\cite{li2025wf} enhances trajectory data utility under local differential privacy by adaptively allocating privacy budgets via water-filling theory and optimizing user segmentation through entropy-driven grouping.